Deerah1234/config-files/README.md

 # General Configuration Files
-This repository contains my general configuration files for various tools and applications that I use on a regular basis.
-The configurations are tailored to my personal preferences, but you are welcome to use them as a starting point for your own setup.
+This repository contains my general configuration files for numerous programs and tools which I regularly use.
+The configurations are tuned to my particular preferences, but they can be used as a starting point for your own setup.

 ## What's Included
 The following configuration files are included in this repository: